 at that time, but were subsequently accepted as a compromise solution between the European Commission and Microsoft in 2009, and were displayed to users in Europe from 2010 until 2014.5 (Due to a technical error, the choice screen was not displayed on one of the versions of Windows from May 2011 to July 2012, affecting approximately 15 million users.
-Microsoft admitted its responsibility for this error and was subsequently fined \leq 561 million.6) In 2017, Google reached a settlement with the competition authority in Russia to display choice screens for the default search engine on the Android platform there.7 A similar agreement was reached between Google and the European Commission following a \leq 4.3 billion fine imposed on the company by the Commission in 2018,8 and Google began displaying choice screens for both default search engines and web browsers to Android users in Europe in 2019.9
+Microsoft admitted its responsibility for this error and was subsequently fined €561 million.6) In 2017, Google reached a settlement with the competition authority in Russia to display choice screens for the default search engine on the Android platform there.7 A similar agreement was reached between Google and the European Commission following a €4.3 billion fine imposed on the company by the Commission in 2018,8 and Google began displaying choice screens for both default search engines and web browsers to Android users in Europe in 2019.9 An analogous solution is now being considered by the Australian Competition & Consumer Commission.10

 Choice screen menus can be an effective and powerful tool.
 For instance, following the 2010 introduction of browser choice screen menus on the Windows platform in Europe, the number of downloads of Opera Software's web browser more than doubled.
-Discussing Google's introduction of choice screen menus on Android, the European Commissioner for Competition, Margrethe Vestager, stated, "We've seen in the past that a choice screen can be an effective way to promote user choice."
-However, from the point of a company that owns the platform, the initial implementations of choice screen menus suffered from one serious shortcoming: zero revenue.
-This may
+Discussing Google's introduction of choice screen menus on Android, the European Commissioner for Competition, Margrethe